94-psy/Dejavu-Formatting-Tool/README.md

 ## WARNING

 This project is under development, it's almost finished but not at all.
-It has several bugs and the major function are still not activated (just uncomment them if you want to try).
+It has several bugs and the major functions are still not activated (just uncomment them if you want to try).
 It's designed to work on pc with many HD/SSD (maybe not only sata but also NVME and IDE devices) that features just one main drive: every secondary HD will be formatted (also USB devices).